The list below shows authors who are members of the San Francisco Bay Area Chapter of the Romance Writers of America.

 Leigh admits to running with scissors and leaping before she looks.

 Elisabeth Waters sold her first short story in 1980 to THE KEEPER'S PRICE, the first of the Darkover anthologies.
 She then went on to sell short stories to a variety of anthologies.
 Her first novel, a fantasy called CHANGING FATE, was awarded the 1989 Gryphon Award.
-She is now working on a sequel to it, in addition to her short story writing and anthology editing.
+Its sequel MENDING FATE, was published in 2016.
+Elisabeth also writes short stories and edits the annual SWORD AND SORCERESSS anthology.

 Kate Wyland is a life-long horse nut who started riding at three years old and can’t imagine life without them.
 A few years ago, she exchanged her tech writing "bug" hat for a fiction writing Stetson.
 Suspense, romance, horses and sometimes the paranormal are the themes she likes to explore in her books.
 And she delights in sharing her love of animals and country living.